-When a student who lives in on-campus housing tests positive for COVID-19, the campus consults with and follows the guidance of the Albany County Department of Health.
+When a student who lives in on-campus housing tests positive for COVID-19 or is identified as having been in contact with a known positive individual, the campus consults with and follows the guidance of the Albany County Department of Health to quarantine or isolate the student.

 Please review this page so you know what to expect if you are identified as a person under investigation or directed to quarantine or isolate.